 Uranus ♅: This is the planet of revolution, of change, of expansion beyond the boundaries that we had previously placed upon ourselves, of breaking the limits, of upending the old paradigms and ideas and imaging all that is possible if we just look towards the future and push past the old structures that have limited us.
 The discovery of Uranus broke the old ideas of the size of our solar system, revolutionized our understanding of astronomy, and in that same way, revolutionized the psychology we could learn about ourselves through astrology.
 This is how we rebel, how we think beyond the known, how we break out of the boxes that society, family, culture, expectations, history have placed upon us.
 My Uranus is at 9 degrees Capricorn in my 3rd house of communication, so I have this constant tension between rebellion and structures, I create revolution by considering and breaking through the limits that I have previously had, the boundaries that I have help to reinvent my way of being and thinking and sharing myself with others.

-Neptune ♆: This is the planet of dreams, the otherworld, the mystical worlds beyond our understanding and going into the realms of the imagination.
+Neptune ♆: This is the planet of dreams, the otherworld, the mystical worlds beyond our understanding, and going into the realms of the imagination.
 The planet associated with the great and terrifying archetype of the god Neptune, who was a god unto himself, wild and deep and untamable and changeable and mysterious and dark and bright as the changing ocean itself.
-My Neptune is at 13 degrees Capricorn, in my 3rd house of communication; in this way I seek transcendence through how I push boundaries, I merge through the structures and limits that I have created and that have been placed upon me.
+My Neptune is at 13 degrees Capricorn, in my 3rd house of communication; in this way, I seek transcendence through how I push boundaries, I merge through the structures and limits that I have created and that have been placed upon me.
 Where I connect with my intuition and my dreamscape is in the foundations that I build and maintain for myself.
 I can become one with the divine, with the greater whole, with the ethereal through the dedication and motivation that Capricorn represents.

 Pluto ♇: God of the Underworld, ruler of the shadow realms, the inner journey of transformation.
-Our understanding of our cycles, our death experiences that enable us to shed the old snakeskin or the cocoon and emerge renewed, transformed, changed, refreshed.
+Our understanding of our cycles, the death experiences that enable us to shed the old snakeskin or the cocoon and emerge renewed, transformed, changed, refreshed.
 What we learn to let go of that helps us to evolve, the doors that, upon closing, open newer and brighter doors for us, if we dare to step through them.
-Our exploration of our inner darkness, our shadow selves, how we confront our inner monsters and grow through this experience.
-My Pluto is at 19 degrees of Scorpio in my 2nd house of resources, and in this way I deeply express Plutonian themes through my inner journeys to face my shadows, to transform my old ways of being through an honest understanding of the parts of me that I least like, through a willingness to shed and transmute and delve within.
+Our exploration of our inner darkness, our shadow selves, how we confront our inner monsters, and grow through this experience.
+My Pluto is at 19 degrees of Scorpio in my 2nd house of resources, and in this way, I deeply express Plutonian themes through my inner journeys to face my shadows, to transform my old ways of being through an honest understanding of the parts of me that I least like, through a willingness to shed and transmute and delve within.

 Chiron: The wounded healer, an asteroid/planetoid (depending on who you ask) named after the famous centaur who was teacher and mentor to many Greek heroes, full of wisdom and learning, and yet who was not able to heal his own wound, accidentally inflicted by Heracles.
 Reflects how our mess is our message, how our most difficult travails best prepare us to share the lessons we have learned with others, how all the struggles and suffering that we go through is what gives us the wisdom to best share about exactly those topics with others, to bring out the pearls from the dark nights of our soul.
 These also may be wounds that we bring forth from other lifetimes or from childhood.
 My Chiron is in my 9th house of expansive learning, at 25 degrees of Cancer.
 In this way, my deepest wounds and also my greatest message to pass have to do with the feeling of being nurtured and held, my emotional protection, the ways in which I have felt safe and secure.